JumpstartLab/problem_solving/problems/exercise_2.markdown

 7. Write a *pseudocode* algortitm for counting the number of elements in a linked list.

 8. Write a *pseudocode* algorithm for counting the number of unique elements in a linked list.

+9. For a list with *n* nodes, what's the average number of steps to determine if an element is in the list?
+What's the best case?
+The worst?